After the arrest, booking, and initial bail phases of the criminal process,

 usually will have an arraignment.

-During a typical arraignment, a person charged with a crime is called before
+At arraignment, an individual charged with a crime is called before a judge,

 - Reads the criminal charge(s) against the individual (also known as the